CollinHeist/CropTop/README.md

 #### Installing and using KiCAD
 KiCAD EDA offers open source schematic capture and PCB layout tools.
 The software can be downloaded [here](http://kicad-pcb.org/download/)

-A video tutorial covering basic work-flow can be found here: (eventually)

 KiCAD community suggested training modules can be found: [here](http://kicad-pcb.org/help/tutorials/)

-#### Hardware Configuration
-* Voltage levels
-* Resistor divider for software modes.

 #### Manufacturing and Ordering Boards
 * Logging into Macrofab